-- Open Play Store, update the Google app and check for improvements in battery life.
+- Open Play Store, update the Google app, and check for improvements in battery life.

 7. Sideload an older version

 Finally, if even uninstalling updates didn’t help, you can sideload an older version of the Google app and check for improvements.
-In order to do so, you’ll need to get an APK from a website like APK Mirror and install it.
+To do so, you’ll need to get an APK from a website like APK Mirror and install it.
 Watch out for suspicious sources.
 APK Mirror just provides original APKs and not modded versions that aren’t always safe to use.
 Beforehand, make sure to uninstall updates from the Google app.

 Here’s how to sideload an older version of the Google app on your phone: